hyperledger/fabric-sdk-go/README.md

 Execute `go test` from the fabric-client and fabric-ca-client to build the library and run the basic headless tests.

 Execute `go test` in the `test/integration` to run end-to-end tests.
 This requires you to have:
-- A working fabric and fabric-ca set up.
+- A working fabric, fabric-ca and fabric-sdk-node set up.
 Refer to the Hyperledger Fabric [documentation](https://github.com/hyperledger/fabric) on how to do this.
 - Customized settings in the `integration_test/test_resources/config/config_test.yaml` in case your Hyperledger Fabric network is not running on `localhost` or is using different ports.
+- Run `create-channel.js` and `join-channel.js` in fabric-sdk-node test.

 ## Work in Progress

 This client was last tested and found to be compatible with the following Hyperledger Fabric commit levels:
 - fabric: v1.0.0-alpha
 - fabric-ca: `4651512e4e85728e6ecaf21b8cba52f51ed16633`
+- fabric-sdk-node: v1.0.0-alpha